AsterBosiang/IoT-System-for-Public-Bicycle-Energy-Recovery/README.md

 This IoT system uses an MCU programmed in C to control energy recovery from bicycles equipped with a hub generator.
 The system comprises three primary components:

-1. **Bike End**: Generates energy while riding and stores it in a lithium-ion battery.
+1. **Bike Node**: Generates energy while riding and stores it in a lithium-ion battery.
-2. **Charging Station End**: Measures the bike’s battery voltage upon docking and discharges energy to a lead-acid battery if a set threshold is met.
+2. **Charging Station Node**: Measures the bike’s battery voltage upon docking and discharges energy to a lead-acid battery if a set threshold is met.
 3. **Backend Management Interface**: Allows administrators to monitor bike battery status, discharge time, and total energy at the charging station, facilitating insights into ride distance, energy production, and usage trends.
 ### Real-Time Monitoring Webpage (Charging Station)
 ![Charging Station Monitor](images/ChargingStationMonitor.png)